Shaked/KzarimTheme/README.md

 # Casper-RTL

 This is a fork of the default theme for [Ghost](http://github.com/tryghost/ghost/).
+Compatible with Ghost `v0.3.3`.

 Adds RTL support to your posts.

 Just add `rtl` tag to your post and voilà.

-If you are writing in Hebrew and want to spice things up a little with [Alef](http://alef.hagilda.com/) font, just add `hebrew` tag to your post.
+If you are writing in Hebrew and want to spice things up a little with [Alef](http://alef.hagilda.com/) font, just add `hebrew` tag to your post (no need to add both).

 ## Copyright & License